Some Weird Facts About The U.S. Labor Market

 - The discrimination after leaving prison

-- The lack of qualifications as a result of prison
+- The lack of qualifications as a result of imprisonment

-Here is the Brennan Centre for Justice summing it up:
+Here is the Brennan Center for Justice summing it up:

 The United States has the highest incarceration rate in the world.
 We have 5 percent of the world’s population, yet 25 percent of its prisoners.
 There are over 2 million people in prison and jail, and nearly 2 million children with a parent incarcerated.
 Of them, 400,000 are age four or younger.
 One in three black males born today will go to prison at some point in his life.
 There are over 500 percent more women in prison today than in 1980.
 Our incarceration rate is 800 percent higher than Germany’s and 1300 percent higher than Japan's.

-That is a pretty bleak picture, here is the development in time:
+That is a pretty bleak picture.
+Here is the development in time:

-While the percentages (in relation to the overall population) are small the numbers are not.
-You see that the acceleration took effect in the 1990s although it is tapering off a little in recent years:
+While the percentages (in relation to the overall population) are small, the numbers are not.
+You see that the acceleration took effect in the 1990s, although it is tapering off a little in recent years:

 "It isn't just that we have the highest incarceration rate in the world, we have created a situation over the last 30 years where about one in eight men is an ex-offender," said John Schmitt, a Senior Economist at CEPR and a co-author of the report.
 The new report, "Ex-offenders and the Labor Market," found that in 2008 there were between 5.4 million and 6.1 million ex-prisoners and between 12.3 million and 13.9 million ex-felons in the United States.
 Over 90 percent were men.

-One in 8, that really isn't a small percentage anymore, and in potential it is sufficiently large to affect labor market conditions.
-The CEPR paper again (our emphasis):
+One in 8 - that really isn't a small percentage anymore, and in potential it is sufficiently large to affect labor market conditions.
+From the CEPR paper again (our emphasis):

 Because ex-offenders face substantial barriers to employment, the authors estimate that the large ex-offender population in 2008 lowered employment that year by the equivalent of 1.5 million to 1.7 million workers.
 "The rise in the ex-offender population overwhelmingly reflects changes in the U.S. criminal Justice system, not changes in underlying criminal activity," says Schmitt.
 "We incarcerate an astonishing share of non-violent offenders, particularly for drug-related offenses.